Mike Hammer (character)

 Michael Hammer is a fictional character created by the American author Mickey Spillane.
+Hammer debuted in the 1947 book I, the Jury, and appeared in 13 novels by Spillane (the final published 1996), and 15 more published by Max Allan Collins after Spillane's death and based on Spillane's notes or incomplete manuscripts.

+Spillane's Mike Hammer books were immensely successful in the 1950s, and Spillane's books rank among the best-selling fiction in modern publishing history with estimated sales over 100 million to 200 million.
+The Hammer character was also adapted to film and television on multiple occasions between the 1950s and early 2000s.

-Hammer debuted in the 1947 book I, the Jury.
-Hammer is a no-holds-barred private investigator who carries a Colt .45 M1911A1 in a shoulder holster under his left arm.
-His love for his secretary Velda is outweighed only by his willingness to kill a killer.
-Hammer's best friend is Pat Chambers, Captain of Homicide NYPD.
+Hammer is a no-holds-barred private investigator whose love for his secretary Velda is outweighed only by his willingness to kill a killer.
+Hammer's best friend is Pat Chambers, Captain of NYPD Homicide.
 Hammer was a World War II army veteran who spent two years fighting jungle warfare in the Pacific Ocean theater of World War II against Japan.

 Creation

+In 1942, when he was a comic book writer, Spillane created the private detective Mike Lancer published in Green Hornet Comics #10 (December, 1942) by Harvey Comics.
+The character was partly based on Spillane's friend Jack Stang, an ex-U.S. Marine turned police officer in Newburgh, New York.

-In 1946, Spillane, an established comic-book writer, worked with illustrator Mike Roy and Edwin Robbins to create the private-eye character Mike Danger for proposed comic-book or comic-strip publication.
+In 1946, Spillane worked with illustrator Mike Roy and Edwin Robbins to create the private-eye character Mike Danger for proposed comic-book or comic-strip publication.
 Unable to sell the project as a comic, he reworked the story as the novel I, the Jury, converting Mike Danger to Mike Hammer and supporting character Holly to Velda.
+"Mike Hammer originally started out to be a comic book.
+I was gonna have a Mike Danger comic book," Spillane said in a 1984 interview.
+Two Mike Danger comic-book stories were published in 1954 without Spillane's knowledge, as well as one featuring Mike Lancer (1942).
+These were published with other material in "Byline: Mickey Spillane," edited by Max Allan Collins and Lynn F. Myers, Jr. (Crippen & Landru publishers, 2004).